vipulnaik/diet-exercise-health/notes/health-profile.md

 ## Physical exam

-As of 2023, my last full physical exam was in December 2016, when I went to a gastro specialist for my stomach pain issues.
+As of May 2024, my last full physical exam by a medical professional was in December 2016, when I went to a gastro specialist for my stomach pain issues.
 See [here](2016-11-to-2016-12-stomach-pain-and-resolution.md#doctor-visit) for more context.

 On 2024-04-30, I had an abdominal exam and vitals measurements as part of my [urgent care visit](2024-04-30-urgent-care-visit-and-tests.md).

-I have also had periodic blood pressure measurement done as part of my eye exam.
+Starting May 2024, I plan to do monthly physical self-exams that include blood pressure measurement, auscultation of the abdomen and heart sound,s and palpation of the abdomen.
+I will take notes and investigate further if I notice anything unusual.
+My most recent physical self-exam was on 2024-05-15.

 ## HbA1c, lipid profile, insulin, and liver function tests